DarkEmperium/darkemperium.github.io/README.md

 ## 💻 <i>How To Access The Website</i>

-- Visit the hosted page [here](https://darkemperium.github.io).
+- *Visit the hosted page [here](https://darkemperium.github.io)*
-- Navigate through the sections to explore my favorite games, anime, and videos.
+- *Navigate through the sections to explore my favorite games, anime, and videos*

 ---